Start your workplace transformation today.

 Your workplace holds enormous potential to improve your business performance.
 Get in touch today, and we will unlock that potential together.

 XTX Markets is a pioneer within the FinTech sector, leading the way as an award-winning electronic market-maker since they were established in 2015.
-The firm has experienced consistent growth and to help maintain their current trajectory, XTX took 22,000 sq. ft. in the R7 in King’s Cross, in the heart of London’s tech hub.
+The firm has experienced consistent growth and to help maintain their current trajectory, XTX opted for an office relocation and took 22,000 sq. ft. in the R7 in King’s Cross, in the heart of London’s tech hub.

 The office needed to mirror the methodical and strategic business practices of XTX, while representing a truly inspiring workplace.
 XTX are looking to attract people who are within the top 0.1% of candidates, with options to work for companies such as Google, Facebook and other leading tech giants.
 The office environment had to offer a balanced, inspirational working environment that would attract and retain the best talent available in the industry and mirror the firm’s innovation in technology.